Don Trump Jr and MTG under fire for ‘dumbest remarks ever’ about Zelensky’s US visit

 Another person tweeted: “When I was growing up, I was always taught to put others before myself.
 I was taught not to be selfish.
 You republicans don’t think about others; you only think about yourself.
 Why don’t you just say it the way you mean it?”

-The noise from the right-wing figures comes ahead of Mr Zelensky’s arrival in Washington DC for a visit that he says will strengthen Ukraine’s “resilience and defence capabilities” in the face of Russian attack.
+The noise from the right-wing figures came ahead of Mr Zelensky’s arrival in Washington DC for a visit that he says will strengthen Ukraine’s “resilience and defence capabilities” in the face of Russian attack.

-Mr Biden will greet Mr Zelensky as he lands at the White House before the two leaders sit down for a two-hour meeting.
+Mr Biden greeted Mr Zelensky as he arrived at the White House before the two leaders sat down for a two-hour meeting.

-Mr Zelensky and Mr Biden will then hold a joint press conference where they are expected to announce the US’s commitment to send an additional $2bn in security assistance to Ukraine, including the provision of the Patriot missile defence system.
+Mr Zelensky and Mr Biden were then holding a joint press conference where they were expected to announce the US’s commitment to send an additional $2bn in security assistance to Ukraine, including the provision of the Patriot missile defence system.

-On Wednesday evening, the Ukrainian president will then deliver a joint address to Congress after accepting an invitation from House Speaker Nancy Pelosi.
+On Wednesday evening, the Ukrainian president was due to deliver a joint address to Congress after accepting an invitation from House Speaker Nancy Pelosi.

-As a show of gratitude for the US’s assistance during the war, Mr Zelensky is expected to present Mr Biden and Congress with a Ukrainian flag signed by Ukrainian soldiers.
+As a show of gratitude for the US’s assistance during the war, Mr Zelensky was expected to present Mr Biden and Congress with a Ukrainian flag signed by Ukrainian soldiers.

 Join our new commenting forum